TorresAWS/projectwide-variables/README.md

 ## Introduction <a name="introduction"></a>
 When deploying infrastructure, Terraform uses different types of variables, inputs, outputs, and locals, to define or describe infrastructure characteristics.
 In significant infrastructural developments, with numerous pieces of infrastructure, the same information is sometimes needed for different infrastructural parts.
 For example, a domain name is needed to create a hosted zone, obtain an SSL/TLS certificate, and to deploy a CloudFront distribution.
 Project-wide variables, also known as global variables in general programming would help us solve this need.
 Unfortunately, Terraform does not have global variables _per se_, and only inputs and local variables can be used to define infrastructural features.
 Still, when using Terraform there are smarter and more efficient ways to work that can help us bypass the lack of global variables.

-Here I will show how to use Terraform's backend in order to create a centralized folder containing all project-wide variables that can be used in any piece of infrastructure deployed underneath the project's umbrella.
+Here I will show how to use Terraform's backend to create a centralized folder containing all project-wide variables that can be used in any piece of infrastructure deployed underneath the project's umbrella.
 This work practice can lead to minimizing the number of meaningful variables employed in a Terraform project.

 ## Goal: use multiple profiles when deploying infrastructure <a name="goal"></a>
 <div class="alert alert-block alert-info">